Enlargement of a photo of Sylvia Bremer, from Witzel Studios, Los Angeles. c 1918. Author’s Collection.

 Below: A postcard of Bremer, produced about 1920.
 Ironically, it appears to have been printed in Germany.
 Author’s Collection

-This author can claim some small contribution to the unusually accurate Wikipedia article on her – I found and added her interview with Julian Johnson for Photoplay magazine in 1918.
-In this interview she tied herself in knots to emphasize (or exaggerate) her British naval connections.
-Her father was not a battle-ship captain as she claimed, but a hard working public servant.
+In an interview with Julian Johnson for Photoplay magazine in 1918, she tied herself in knots to emphasize (or exaggerate) her British naval connections.
+Her father was not a battle-ship captain as she claimed, but a hard working public servant in the Lands Department, who had died when she was only 13.
 She was obviously sensitive to accusations of German ancestry, as only a year before, she had changed the spelling of her surname from Bremer to Breamer, apparently to make her sound less German in the midst of war.